moonpi/ScratchRetroPieSimpleMenu/README.md

-# Retro Pie Scratch
-Experimental Phosophorous Scratch Installer Script for RetroPie.
-## Not Working on RetroPie
+# Scratch Menu for Simple Theme on RetroPie
-After attempting a Scratch 1.4 port and a Scratch 2.0 port on Chromium without much luck, I have decided to try Phosphorous.
-Still isn't working.
-The issue seems to be with matchbox and X. It works on the desktop though lol.
+After trying to port Scratch to RetroPie with no luck, I am leaving the menu for the simple theme here for use by anyone who wants to make a Scratch emulator for RetroPie.
+Feel free to change the images, etc.

+*This will only make a menu and a rom directory.
+It is not an emulator.*

 Installation
 ------------